-Hibachi type portable charcoal grills are mainly used for quick grilling and small pieces of food, like burgers and kebabs.
-Usually, they are small and compact, made of heavy cast-iron with a heavy iron grate, making it very durable and resistant to weather conditions.
+Hibachi-type portable charcoal grills are mainly used for quick grilling and small food pieces, like burgers and kebabs.
+They are usually small and compact, made of heavy cast-iron with a robust iron grate, making it very durable and resistant to weather conditions.

 Food is located directly over the charcoal.
-Cast iron hibachi grills don't have lids, they are designed open, which allows plenty of air for your fire.
+Cast iron hibachi grills don't have lids; they are open, allowing plenty of air for your fire.

-Hibachi grills are usually consisted of a rectangular or oval firebox, with one, two or three metal grates to store even more food.
-This and multiple position for crates allows Hibachis grills to be used for high-heat cooking.
+Hibachi grills usually consist of a rectangular or oval firebox, with one, two, or three metal grates to store even more food.
+This and multiple positions for crates allow Hibachis grills to be used for high-heat cooking.

 Hibachi grills are the best portable grills for tailgating and camping as they are portable and very easy to use.
-This mini charcoal grill cannot be used for barbecue, but it is great to make the grill fast.
-It is a good choice for grilling outside, and if you don't have enough space in your backyard.
+These mini charcoal grills are great to make the grill fast.
+It is a good choice for grilling outside and if you don't have enough space in the backyard.
 One of the drawbacks is the limited amount of food you can cook at one time and the low performance in bad weather.

-Kettle grill type was introduced to the market by Weber-Stephens Co.
-Kettle grill is round, deep grill with the lid, cooking chamber, charcoal chamber, venting and foldable legs.
-It uses a charcoal or briquettes.
+A kettle grill type was introduced to the market by Weber-Stephens Co.
+Kettle grills are round, have deep grills with the lid, cooking chamber, charcoal chamber, venting, and foldable legs.
+They use lump charcoal or briquettes.

-Some kettle grills are equipped with the pan for collecting the ash and wheels for easy transfer.
-The price can be in a range from $30 for simple one to over a hundred for high quality ones.
+Some kettle grills are equipped with a pan for collecting ash and wheels for easy transfer.
+The price can be in a range from $30 for a simple one to over a hundred for high-quality ones.

 Portable charcoal grills are also available with a stand and wheels, making it great for patios and picnics.
 Between the grill legs, you can mount an additional shelf for barbecue accessories.

 Cost.
-Charcoal grills are cheaper, the price is from $30 up, while gas is around hundred.
-Portable charcoal grills are less expensive than gas grills, because they are less complicated, and they have a simpler designed.
-Portable grills that are using charcoal need only a container to hold charcoal and a rack which is above the charcoal, so it can carry your steak, for example.
+Charcoal grills are cheaper; the price is from $30 up, while the gas is around a hundred, even more.
+Portable charcoal grills are less expensive than gas grills because they have a simpler design with fewer features to offer.
+Portable grills using charcoal need only a container to hold the charcoal, vents, and a rack situated above the charcoal for cooking your steak or burgers.

-Flavor: My opinion is that food from the charcoal grill taste much better as there is a real smoke flavor (for better flavor you can even add some wood to the fire).
+Flavor.
+Food from the charcoal grill tastes much better as there is a real smoke flavor (for the better flavor, you can even add some wood to the fire).